chesahkalu/My_Python/README.md

 [2-read_write.py](./Files_Input_Output/2-read_write.py): More indepth on how to write and read files.
 A code that will print each line, number it, state number of word, number of lenght and average word length

 [3-json_parsing.py](./Files_Input_Output/3-json_parsing.py): JSON (JavaScript Object Notation) is a popular data format used for representing structured data.
 It's common to transmit and receive data between a server and web application in JSON format.
 Code to parse, read and write JSON in Python.
 Also, converting JSON to dict and pretty print it.

+## [Testing](./Testing/) : Testing codes to ensure they work properly and as intended.

+[1-unittesting.py](./OOP_Objects_Classes/1-unittesting.py): Unit tests are segments of code written to test other pieces of code, typically a single function or method, that we refer to as a unit.
+They are a very important part of the software development process, as they help to ensure that code works as intended and catch bugs early on